euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 Results
 -------
 As an example of the analysis that can be performed using pyFRET, we collected data from dual-labelled DNA duplexes with various dye-dye separation distances, using both FRET and ALEX excitation patterns.
-We then analysed the data using the pyFRET analsyis pipeline.
+We then analysed the data using the pyFRET analysis pipeline.
 Timebins were background corrected and events were selected using a fixed threshold.
 FRET efficiency histograms were constructed and fitted to a single gaussian distribution.
 The mean FRET efficiencies were then plotted against the dye separation distance to show the characteristic sigmoidal curve.